LZU-SIAT/PCRP/README.md

 # PCRP

 ## Introduction
-This is the official implementation of "".
+This is the official implementation of "Prototypical Contrast and Reverse Prediction: Unsupervised   Skeleton based Action Recognition".
 ## Requirements
 - Python 3.6
 - Pytorch 1.0.1